Quantifying Symmetry: Transformation Information for Planetary Nebulae and Supernova Remnants: Acknowledgements

 \section{Acknowledgements}

-We thank Noam Soker for helpful advice.
-We acknowledge the usage of the Planetary Nebula Image Catalogue (PNIC) of Bruce Balick for image of PNe \url{https://faculty.washington.edu/balick/PNIC/}.
-Images of SNRs were taken from publically available sources and are accredited at the mention of each image.
+We thank Noam Soker for helpful advice, and an anonymous referee for useful comments. \\ We acknowledge the usage of the Planetary Nebula Image Catalogue (PNIC) of Bruce Balick for image of PNe \url{https://faculty.washington.edu/balick/PNIC/}.
+Images of SNRs were taken from publicly available sources and are accredited at the mention of each image.

-\software{NumPy \citep{harris2020array}, OpenCV \citep{opencv_library}, Matplotlib \citep{Hunter:2007}, SciPy \citep{2020SciPy-NMeth}, symmetries\_snr (current study. \href{https://github.com/AmirGoshenMichaelis/symmetries\_snr}{GitHub: symmetries\_snr}) }
+\software{NumPy \citep{harris2020array}, OpenCV \citep{opencv_library}, Matplotlib \citep{Hunter:2007}, SciPy \citep{2020SciPy-NMeth}, symmetries\_snr (current study; \href{https://github.com/AmirGoshenMichaelis/symmetries\_snr}{GitHub: symmetries\_snr}) }

 {\Alph{section}}